kragen/derctuo/veskeno-outline.md

 ### SWEET-16 ###

-As I wrote in "bytecode interpreters for tiny computers" in 2008:
+As I wrote in “bytecode interpreters for tiny computers” in 2008:

-> Steve Wozniak's SWEET16 16-bit virtual machine, included as part of Integer BASIC, supposedly doubled the code density of the 6502.
-The virtual machine itself was 300 bytes of 6502 assembly, implementing these instructions; here "#" means "[0-F]".
+> Steve Wozniak’s SWEET16 16-bit virtual machine, included as part of Integer BASIC, supposedly doubled the code density of the 6502.
+The virtual machine itself was 300 bytes of 6502 assembly, implementing these instructions; here “#” means “[0-F]”.

 >     0x1# SET: load immediate               0x2# LD: copy register to accumulator
 >     0x3# ST: copy accumulator to register  0x4# LD: load byte indirect w/ increment